 Both are excellent but appeal to different audiences.
 Italian Days is great if you want to be a part of a small group tour and learn about all the major foods of the region and leave with a solid overview of what food in Bologna is like.
 This is the exact tour that I did if you want to replicate what I did and ate!

 You’ll go to a Parmesan factory, a prosciutto factory, a small balsamic operation, and a delicious vineyard restaurant for lunch where you’ll try a variety of traditional Bolognese pastas and wines.
 Everything is organized for you, which is perfect if you don’t know what you want to see but want an overview of the region and to eat some amazing food.

 Yummy Italy is more specialized, as Helena custom organizes each tour to appeal to what her clients want to experience.
 Having done the Italian Days food tour first and having seen all the major D.O.P. products that make food in Bologna so famous, I asked Helena to organize a custom wine tour for me.

-I’m a huge fan of Lambrusco and Italian wine in region, and wanted to see some wineries in the region.
+I’m a huge fan of Lambrusco and Italian wine in general, and wanted to see some wineries in the region.
 She set up an amazing tasting for me where I got to sample some lesser-known varietals in the house of one of the region’s best small winemakers, followed by a Lambrusco pairing with lunch.
 It was an amazing day and I learned so much about winemaking in the region – she’s a sommelier, so if you’re at all into wine, I highly recommend contacting her to arrange a Bologna wine tasting by e-mailing Helena at firstname.lastname@example.org.

 The Foodie Bucket List: Must-Eat Food in Bologna